July 11, 2018

 Group Seeks Regulatory Change to Help Agencies Control Payroll Costs, Better Serve Clients

-Alexandria, VA, July 11, 2018 – The American Society of Travel agents (ASTA) is praising a recent push by a bipartisan group of 11 Members of Congress led by Representative Francis Rooney (FL 19th) to remove travel agencies from an arbitrary regulatory “blacklist” that blocks them from utilizing an exemption from federal labor rules designed for retail businesses.
+Alexandria, VA, July 11, 2018 – The American Society of Travel Advisors (ASTA) is praising a recent push by a bipartisan group of 11 Members of Congress led by Representative Francis Rooney (FL 19th) to remove travel agencies from an arbitrary regulatory “blacklist” that blocks them from utilizing an exemption from federal labor rules designed for retail businesses.

 “Travel agents – online, ‘brick and mortar’ and many hybrid business models in between – play a critical role in the economy and broader travel and tourism industry,” the coalition wrote in a letter to U.S. Labor Secretary Alexander Acosta.
 “We believe the inclusion of travel agencies on the…blacklist is contrary to the intent of Congress and [that] travel agents should be treated as any other retail business.
 Removing agencies from the blacklist ensures fairness…by protecting agency owners against audits and lawsuits while giving them the flexibility to better serve their clients in the dynamic and hyper-competitive travel industry.”